osdevisnot/sorvor/README.md

 npm install express
 ```

-Now, let's create a `server.js` file in src directory, and paste below code into it:
+Now, let's create a `server.js` file in src directory, and paste below code in it:

 ```js
 import express from "express";